rschristopher/ischristtrue.com/src/ancient-views/cosmology.md

 # Cosmology

-In our modern usage, cosmology is the study of the universe in terms of time and space.
+In modern usage, cosmology is the study of the universe in terms of time and space.
 This is a secular view that presupposes time and space as first principles, as well as reason as a first principle, logic as a first principle, knowledge as a first principle, and so on.
 It is very much a cascade of unquestioned presupositions that yield absurdity under any proper scrutiny.

-The etymology of cosmology derives from *cosmos* as in the natural order of the universe (*cosmos* is the antithesis of *chaos*), and from *logia* as in the divine word or story.
-The more accurate meaning of *cosmology* is the story of the natural order of the universe.
+However, the word *cosmology* derives from *cosmos*, as in the natural order of the universe (*cosmos* is the antithesis of *chaos*), and from *logia*, as in the divine word or story.
+As such, the more accurate meaning of *cosmology* is the divine story of the order of the universe.
 This presupposes the Christian God, the first principle from which all transcendent categories arise.

 !!! warning "These are approximate dates based on a chronological ordering of scripture -- the importance is not the date but the ordering"